 Applicants must meet the admissions standards of the Graduate School and the Department of Psychology and be offered admission to the psychology doctoral program in either the clinical or developmental areas of psychology.
 Students may indicate on their application to the psychology program their desire to earn an infant mental health dual-title, or they can request this after an offer of admission has been made.
 Students already enrolled in the Ph.D. program in psychology during their first three years may also contact the infant mental health program director, Ann Stacks to enroll in the program.

 Students are required to take 12 credits of infant mental health coursework, 9 of which can also count as their cognate.
-All students must complete and earn at least a grade of B in the following courses:
+All students must complete and earn at least a grade of B in their courses.

 |PSY 7425||Psychology of Infant Behavior and Development||3|

-In addition, dual-title students who are in the clinical psychology doctoral. training program are required to complete at least one semester of a supervised field placement / external practicum at an infant mental health agency.
+In addition, it is recommended that dual-title students who are in the clinical psychology doctoral training program complete at least one semester of a supervised field placement / external practicum at an infant mental health agency.
 Students in both the clinical and developmental doctoral training programs will have their knowledge of infant mental health assessed during their doctoral qualifying examination.
 In addition, dual-title students must write a dissertation on a topic related to infant mental health, with a member of the infant mental health faculty serving on their doctoral committee.